What is important to know for residents

 Residents may consult by calling 1808 (COVID-19 hotline).

-- Stay at home (consider self-isolation*) and monitor your health condition within 14 days of your return from COVID-19 affected territories and countries;
+- Stay at home (consider self-isolation*) and monitor your health condition for the time period set at that time of your return from COVID-19 affected territories and countries;

 - For that period, employers are asked to let their employees, who have recently been to COVID-19 affected territories and countries, to perform remote work at home;

-- Otherwise, employees can address to their doctors, which may issue medical certificate of absence and also carry out the observation for 14 days.
+- Otherwise, employees can address to their doctors, which may issue medical certificate of absence and also carry out the observation for the time period set at that time.

 What does self-isolation* mean?
 Consider the following advice:

-✓ Do not leave your isolation place (stay at home) for 14 days from the date of departure from COVID-19 affected territory or country;
+✓ Do not leave your isolation place (stay at home) for the time period set at that time from the date of departure from COVID-19 affected territory or country;

 ✓ Do not go to public places, for example, school, university, work, mass gatherings, social venues etc.;